WORLDS IN FLUX

 by Fion Gunn

-In this manifestation of Odyssey, created during the first lockdown of our COVID world, I wanted to capture the feelings of flux, of uncertainty, of experiencing the new and the unexpected in a way that is positive and exciting.
+In this manifestation of Odyssey which I created during the first lockdown of our COVID world, I wanted to capture the feelings of flux, of uncertainty, of experiencing the new and the unexpected in a way that is positive and exciting.
 This is a Ride and also a voyage of discovery.
+A short film was another offshoot of the project - 'Roller Coaster' with a soundtrack by composer Gráinne Mulvey - watch here

 I felt the need to create a metaphorical environment which allowed me and subsequently, the visitor to encounter flux and uncertainty in a positive way - to be transported by it.
 In making the VR landscape for this Odyssey, I turned to the resources of memory, imagination and all kinds of manifestations of art.
 This is a helter-skelter which draws on old narratives and myths, passion for seas, oceans and the creatures which inhabit them, for the revelations encountered in poetry and subliminal ‘imagined-scapes’.
 As someone gripped by the uber-inclusiveness of James Joyce’s ‘Ulysses’ I wanted something of that stream of consciousness sensation to be present in my artist’s world.